couchbaselabs/docs-ng/content/couchbase-lite/cbl-android/cbl-android-1.0b2/cbl-android-views.markdown

 This section discusses how to set up some different types of queries.
 #### All Matching Results

-If you run the query without setting any key ranges, the result is all the emitted rows, in ascending order by key.
-To reverse the order, set the query's `descending` property.
+If you run a query without setting any key ranges, the result is all the emitted rows, in ascending order by key.
+To reverse the order, set the query's `descending` property to `true`.

 #### Exact Queries